dtudk/pythonsupport-page/docs/install/windows/manual.rst

    #.
-      Open :menuselection:`Powershell` as an `Administrator` by opening the menu bar, then search for :menuselection:`Powershell`.
+      Open :menuselection:`PowerShell` as an `Administrator` by opening the menu bar, then search for :menuselection:`PowerShell`.

-      Once you see the Powershell on the right-hand side, you can select :menuselection:`Run as Administrator`.
+      Once you see the PowerShell on the right-hand side, you can select :menuselection:`Run as Administrator`.
       If not, right-click the icon and choose :menuselection:`Run as Administrator`.